 Chris P. Nielsen

-Nielsen is the executive director of the China Project, based at the John A. Paulson School of Engineering and Applied Sciences of Harvard University.
+Nielsen is the executive director of the Harvard-China Project on Energy, Economy and Environment.
 Working with faculty at collaborating Chinese universities and across the schools of Harvard led by Prof. Michael McElroy, he has managed and developed the interdisciplinary China Project from its inception.
-See the main China Project website for a summary of this work, starting with research and editing of the book that launched the Project, Energizing China: Reconciling Environmental Protection and Economic Growth (1998, HUCE and Harvard U. Press, with McElroy and Peter Lydon).
+See the main Harvard-China Project website for a summary of this work, starting with research and editing of the book that launched the Project, Energizing China: Reconciling Environmental Protection and Economic Growth (1998, HUCE and Harvard U. Press, with McElroy and Peter Lydon).